-The goal of the program is to reinforce Namibian efforts to arrest the growing trend of corruption in Namibia that is registered in the media and recognized by key stakeholders in Government, the private sector and civil society, and to maintain the currently still favourable reputation Namibia enjoys within the region and internationally with regard to transparency and integrity.
+The goal of the programme is to reinforce Namibian efforts to arrest the growing trend of corruption in Namibia that is registered in the media and recognised by key stakeholders in Government, the private sector and civil society, and to maintain the currently still favourable reputation Namibia enjoys within the region and internationally with regard to transparency and integrity.

 - Enhancing public access to comprehensive, accurate, relevant and current information on corruption through surveys, opinion polls and media campaigns;

-- Strengthening the capacity of institutions, organizations and bodies involved in coalitions and networks that address corruption-related issues and advocate for improved integrity systems at all levels;
+- Strengthening the capacity of institutions, organisations and bodies involved in coalitions and networks that address corruption-related issues and advocate for improved integrity systems at all levels;

 The campaign is implemented on four main levels:

 1. Technical Assistance to the Anti-Corruption Commission (ACC)